Vegan Apple Turnovers

-These apple turnovers with puff pastry are crispy, flaky and topped with a sweet vanilla glaze.
+These vegan apple turnovers with puff pastry are crispy, flaky and topped with a sweet vanilla glaze.
 They make the perfect on-the-go snack or breakfast.

 Every single time I’m in the supermarket, I’ll eye up the bakery goods.
 Apple turnovers, cinnamon rolls, croissants…

 And every single time I’m in the supermarket, I’ll leave disappointed that there still aren’t any ready-made pastries suitable for vegans.

-But while there may not be much in the way of grab-and-go vegan pastries just yet, I was delighted to discover that most ready-to-roll puff pastry is actually vegan-friendly!
+While there may not be much in the way of grab-and-go vegan pastries just yet, I was delighted to discover that most ready-to-roll puff pastry is actually vegan-friendly!

 You know what that means?
 Homemade egg-free and dairy-free apple turnovers for days.

-You can eat them just like that, or you can go a step further and add some creamy vanilla glaze on top for an extra touch of sweetness.
+You can eat them just as they are, or you can go a step further and add some creamy vanilla glaze on top for an extra touch of sweetness.
 Either way, you’re going to love them!

-How To Make Apple Turnovers With Puff Pastry
+How To Make Vegan Apple Turnovers

 Step 1 :